tizbid/Azure-MQTT-IoT-Hub/README.md

 #### Generate IoT data :

-`generate-data.py`, generates the IoT data used in this demo and connects to azure via MQTT using the Azure Python SDK
+`generate-data.py`, generates the IoT data, and transfers it to Azure IoT eventhub via MQTT using the Azure Python SDK

-`from azure.iot.device.aio import IoTHubDeviceClient`
+To view data uploads, from the Azure CLI, run the commandlet  `az iot hub monitor-events --hub-name <your-IoT-hubname> --device-id <your-device-id>`

 ##### Stream data

 Stream analytics is manually configured.
 It accepts input data from IoT hub and outputs it to Power BI and a storage container.

 ![Demo-Architecture](img.jpg)